-Personally Speaking: Shobha Pai ’24Shobha Pai ’24 is psychology and media & communication double major from Bangalore, India.
+Personally Speaking: Shobha Pai ’24Shobha Pai ’24 is a psychology and media & communication double major from Bangalore, India.

 Tuesday, November 15, 2022 09:34 AM